 4. User Adoption: The Make-or-Break Factor for Talent Management ROI

-The most sophisticated Talent Management System in the world delivers zero value if employees don't use it.
-High user adoption directly correlates with measurable ROI, while low engagement turns your investment into expensive digital shelf-ware.
+The best Talent Management System delivers nothing if people ignore it.
+High user adoption correlates directly with measurable ROI; low engagement turns your investment into shelf-ware.

-The data is striking: Sprad reports that teams using their Slack and Teams integrations see up to five times more active users compared to traditional standalone systems.
-This isn't just about convenience—it's about meeting people in their natural workflow instead of demanding they adapt to yet another tool.
+Sprad sees teams using Slack and Teams integrations reach up to five times more active users compared to standalone systems.
+That uplift comes from meeting people inside their workflow, not from another long feature list.

-A mid-sized SaaS company illustrates this perfectly.
-They initially deployed Leapsome for performance management with great fanfare and comprehensive training.
-Six months later, only 34% of managers were conducting regular check-ins, and employee engagement with the platform was declining.
-The breakthrough came when they integrated performance conversations directly into their daily Slack workflows.
-Suddenly, check-in completion rates jumped to 78%, and qualitative feedback improved dramatically.
+A mid-sized SaaS company illustrates this clearly.
+They initially rolled out Leapsome for performance management with strong training support.
+Six months later, only 34% of managers ran regular check-ins, and employee engagement with the platform was dropping.
+Once they moved performance conversations into Slack, check-in completion jumped to 78%, and feedback quality improved.

-- Choose platforms that integrate seamlessly with existing collaboration tools
+- Choose platforms that integrate deeply into your collaboration tools

-- Implement continuous onboarding with micro-learning modules embedded in the system
+- Deliver continuous onboarding via micro-learning inside the system

-- Establish clear leadership expectations and model consistent platform use
+- Set clear leadership expectations and model consistent use

 | Adoption Factor | High-Adoption Systems | Low-Adoption Systems | Impact on ROI |